Severe storms are possible this holiday weekend - KTVZ

 It’s all thanks to a front that essentially stalls over many Southern states, bringing prolonged periods of rain.

-While this weekend won’t be a washout for everyone, there are rain chances from the Arkansas-Louisiana-Texas region through the Carolinas.
+While this weekend won’t be a washout for everyone, there’s a chance of rain all the way from the Arkansas-Louisiana-Texas region through the Carolinas.

-For some cities — including Columbia, South Carolina, and Charlotte and Raleigh, North Carolina — the rain is due mostly on Saturday, allowing for drier conditions Sunday and a chance to get in some outdoor activities without being soaked.
+For some cities — including Columbia, South Carolina, and Charlotte and Raleigh in North Carolina — the rain is expected mostly on Saturday, allowing for drier conditions Sunday and a chance to fit in some outdoor activities without getting soaked.

 Sun and rain for the Mid-Atlantic and Northeast